 Mme.
 Guerin is touring all the Dominions as well as the Old Country to establish the wearing of a red poppy on Armistice Day as a remembrance of the fallen, She has arranged to send 2,000,000 of these poppies to the G.W.V.A.
 They are made by war widows and orphans of the desolated regions of France.”
 The Ottawa Journal ran a similar article on the same day, but named “Todmorden” (Ontario) as the G.W.V.A. branch holding the memorial service.

-Leaving all her plans in the capable hands of her “two French organizers” Juliette and Blanche, Anna had left Canada by now.
-She had sailed to Liverpool, England – to continue her poppy quest.
+Having left all her plans in the capable hands of her “two French organizers” – her sister Juliette and friend Blanche – Anna had taken her leave of Canada by now.
+Anna travelled to New York and, probably, set sail for England around 19 August.
+She arrived in Liverpool on 29 August – to continue her ‘Inter-Allied Poppy Day’ quest.

 But the poppy campaign continued in her absence … on 27 August, the Toronto Daily Star ran a story about veterans gathering at Trinity Park (Strachan Ave. & Queen St.) that day: “There were thousands of them, in the most part in mufti.
 The khaki uniforms of the few who retained the apparel of their overseas service was pressed and every button shining.

 The ladies’ auxiliary of the G.W.V.A. took the opportunity to sell poppy tags, a small red poppy for ten cents and a larger flower for twenty-five cents.
 The money is to be used for the widows and children of soldiers.
 Everyone made a purchase and the dark colours of sack suits were brightened by vivid spots of bright red.
 The dress of many who sold the poppies spoke of their own sorrow.”
 It is not clear whether these poppy sales benefited French widows and children or Canadian – it may have been solely a G.W.V.A. auxiliary event.